dustinfast/PTC-Sim/README.md

-# PTCSim - Positive Train Control Simulator
+# PTC Sim - Positive Train Control Simulator

 This application is a demonstration of a Positive Train Control (PTC) implementation.
 It is a work in progress based on my experience developing LocoTracker, the Alaska Railroad Corporation's Locomotive Tracking Solution.

-PTCSim implements broker-assisted communication between simulated locomotives and a Back Office Server (BOS) utilizing the Edge Message Protocol (EMP).
+PTC Sim implements broker-assisted communication between simulated locomotives and a Back Office Server (BOS) utilizing the Edge Message Protocol (EMP).
 Locomotive tracking and computer-aided-dispatch (CAD) is facilitated by a web interface, where current locomotive status and location is also displayed. # TODO: Web Screenshot

 ## Applicaton Structure

 PTC was mandated by congress to # TODO: prevent train on train collisions, # TODO: over-speed derailments, # TODO: incursions into work zone limits, and # TODO: movement through misaligned track-switches.
 Interoperability between railroads is required and defined by the Federal Railroad Administration's Interoperable Train Control (ITC) standard.
-PTCSim implements these requirements within the following framework:
+PTC Sim implements these requirements within the following framework:

 ### Componenets

 * **Back Office Server** : Provides CAD capabilities for communicating track restrictions to locomotives, and displays real-time locomotive status and location via its website interface.

 * **Message Broker**: An intermediate message translation system allowing bi-directional communication between track components (including locomotives) and the BOS over the railroad's communications infrastructure.
-Currently, PTCSim transports EMP messages via TCP/IP only, but future versions may also demonstrate Class C (IP based multicast protocol) and Class D (IP based point-to-point protocol) communications.
+Currently, PTC Sim transports EMP messages via TCP/IP only, but future versions may also demonstrate Class C (IP based multicast protocol) and Class D (IP based point-to-point protocol) communications.

 * **Track Simulator**: Simulates a railroad and it's on-track devices, including:
   * **220 MHz Radio Base Stations**: Receives locomotive status messages and transmits them to the Message Broker via LAN.